dannteMich/learn_python/extra_lessons/clean_code/slides.md

 ![](wtf_pm.jpg)

-> Write your code as if the man maintaining it is a psychopath with a chainsaw who knows where you live{.fragment}
+> Write your code as if the person maintaining it is a psychopath with a chainsaw who knows where you live{.fragment}

 --